todrfu/mazanoke/docs/project-structure.md

     1. `compression.js`
     1. `download.js`
     1. `events.js`
-1. `initApp()` in `events.js` binds events to interactive components in `index.html` and handles saving/restoring app settings.
+1. `initApp()` in `events.js` binds events to interactive elements in `index.html` and manages saving and restoring app settings.
-1. When a user drops or selects an image, event handlers in `events.js` capture the input and trigger compression functions from `compression.js`.
+1. When a user drops or selects an image, event handlers in `events.js` capture it and trigger compression functions from `compression.js`.
-1. Before compressing any images, `ui.js` parses and validates the selected options.
-To do so, many features from `utilities.js` are used to build the `options` object that are passed to the image compressor.
+1. Before compression, `ui.js` parses and validates the user’s settings, using utilities functions from `utilities.js`.
+This builds the `options` object that is passed to the image compressor.
-1. Input images go through `preProcessImage(file)` in `compression.js` to be decoded, ensuring compatibility with `browser-image-compression.js`, which serves as the main image compressor library in this app.
+1. Input images go through `preProcessImage(file)` in `compression.js` for decoding and ensure compatibility with `browser-image-compression.js`, which is the main compression library used in this project.
-    - Image formats natively supported by browsers (JPG, PNG, WebP) typically don't need pre-processing and are passed through directly.
+   - Browser-supported formats (JPG, PNG, WebP) skip pre-processing.
-    - HEIC images are pre-processed, as they are not natively supported by major browsers.
+   - Unsupported formats like HEIC and ICO are pre-processed.
-    - AVIF is natively supported, but due to its already optimized nature, it is pre-processed to a lossy format to reduce the chance of the output file being larger than the original.
+   - AVIF is supported but already highly optimized.
+It is thus pre-processed into a lossy format to avoid larger file sizes after compression.
-1. The state of the image processing, such as `isCompressing`, `compressQueue`, and more, are stored in `global.js`.
+1. Image processing state (e.g., `isCompressing`, `compressQueue`) is stored and accessed in `global.js`.
+1. At this stage, two image processing have been executed: `preProcessImage(file)` and `lib.browserImageCompression(file, options)`.
+1. Lastly, `postProcessImage()` handles final conversions if needed.
+It is used for output formats that browsers don’t natively support, like ICO.
-1. Once an image is processed, `handleCompressionResult(file, output)` in `helpers.js` outputs the compressed image on the user interface, where users can download individual images or all images as a zip, handled by `download.js`.
+1. Once the final encoding is done, `handleCompressionResult(file, output)` in `helpers.js` updates the UI with the compressed image.
+Downloads, either single or zipped multiple images, are managed by `download.js`.